Resources

 Why Start Mental Health Treatment During the Summer?

-Here are five reasons why the summer months are often the easiest times to overcome obstacles to care and ensure that young people access the treatment they need to thrive.
+Here are five reasons why the summer months are often the easiest times to overcome obstacles to care and ensure that adolescents and young adults access the treatment they need to thrive.

 1. Summer is a more convenient time to step away from activities and responsibilities.